optimalstrategy/Qval/README.md

     ```

 ## Docs
-Refer to [documentation](https://qval.rtfd.io) for more verbose descriptions and auto-generated API docs.
+Refer to the [documentation](https://qval.rtfd.io) for more verbose descriptions and auto-generated API docs.
-You can also look at the [tests](tests) to get the idea how the stuff below works.
+You can also look at the [tests](tests) to get a better idea of how the library works.

 ### Configuration
-Qval supports configuration via config files and environmental variables.
+Qval supports configuration via python config files and environmental variables.
 If `DJANGO_SETTINGS_MODULE` or `SETTINGS_MODULE` are defined, the specified config module will be used.
 Otherwise,
 all lookups would be done in `os.environ`. <p>
 Supported variables:
 * `QVAL_MAKE_REQUEST_WRAPPER = myapp.myfile.my_func`.
-Customizes behaviour of the `make_request()` function,
+Customizes the behaviour of the `make_request()` function,
-which is applied to all incoming requests, then the result is passed to `qval.qval.QueryParamValidator`.
+which is applied to all incoming requests, after which the result is passed to `qval.qval.QueryParamValidator`.
-The provided function must accept `request` and return object that supports request interface
+The provided function must accept `request` and return an object that supports the request interface
 (see `qval.framework_integration.DummyReqiest`).
 <br>For example, the following code adds logging to each `make_request()` call: